Olympics and International Sports Law Research Guide

 WADA was established pursuant to the terms of this 1999 declaration from the first World Conference on Doping in Sport.

-To locate additional books on the Olympics and international sports law, search in the Library catalog (try our new interface!) using keywords.
+To locate additional books on the Olympics and international sports law, search in the Library catalog using keywords.
 The publications listed below are only a starting point for your research.

 - Arbitral and Disciplinary Rules of International Sports Organisations INTL K 3702 .A73 2001